jubairskv/netflix-gpt/README.md

   -Unsubscribe to the onAuthStateChnage callback
   -Add hardcoded values to the constant file
-  -Register TMDB API & create an aoo % get access token -get data from TMDB now playing movie list
+  -Register TMDB API & create an aoo % get access token -get data from TMDB now playing movie list API -Custom hook for now playimg movies
+  -create movieSlice
+  -update store with movies data
+  -planning for main container and secondary container -fetch data for trailer video
+  -update the store with video data
+  -embedded the youtube video and make it autoplay and mute -tailwind classes to make main containeer look awesome